redtexts/texts/aflci_1949_aspects_of_the_russian_question.md

 The latter would mean the complete collapse of the whole of all proletarian movements and the Fall of the Revolution".

-What Lenin and the Bolsheviks imagined has com [sic] to pass.
+What Lenin and the Bolsheviks imagined has come to pass.

 The Russian State under Stalin expands by export of capital, military conquests, land grabbing and propaganda pressure.
-It builds mixed capitalist corporations thruout [sic] Europe i.e., with Russian state bank representatives and native boards of directors.
-Russia employs her military occupation and communist parties to reenforce [sic] her state capitalist rule in order to produce the capital goods on which depend her imperial position.
+It builds mixed capitalist corporations throughout Europe i.e., with Russian state bank representatives and native boards of directors.
+Russia employs her military occupation and communist parties to reinforce her state capitalist rule in order to produce the capital goods on which depend her imperial position.

-The revival of revolutionary communism on an international scale demands an understand [sic] of all the essential aspects of the Russian question.
-The princeples [sic] flowing from that understanding will eventually unite all revolutionary elements of society on the platform of revolutionary communism.
+The revival of revolutionary communism on an international scale demands an understand of all the essential aspects of the Russian question.
+The principles flowing from that understanding will eventually unite all revolutionary elements of society on the platform of revolutionary communism.